 If you have violated your probation, it is important to remember that you have the right to legal representation in order to defend yourself against the charges.
 Before you end up with court-ordered jail time, fines, or a longer probation period, speak with a criminal defense attorney in the Chattanooga area.
 Read further for more information on probation violations.

 In general, you can commit a probation violation by not abiding by the rules of your probation.
 For example, if you did not show up to a scheduled and required court appearance, it is a violation.
 In addition, if you do not report to your probation officer for scheduled appointments, the court might charge you with a violation.
-Other violations include not paying court ordered fines, leaving the state or county without permission, possession illegal substances, or committing another crime.
+Other violations include not paying court-ordered fines, leaving the state or county without permission, possessing illegal substances, or committing another crime.